 Japan is the land of long traditions, where hundreds of years of accumulated knowledge and experience are passed down from master to apprentice, from teacher to pupil.
 From ikebana flower arrangements to martial arts and kabuki theater, each tradition has its own set of rules, procedures and schools of styles.
 Traditional Japanese knives (shop chef & kitchen knives by style) were originally derived from Japanese sword craftsmanship.
 The techniques have been handed from generation to generation and perfected over time.

-A sharp blade slice through ingredients effortlessly, but a dull blade will damage the cell walls of ingredients, altering their texture and flavor.
-For example if one tries to chiffonade basil with a dull knife and it will turn black almost instantly.
-With a thin sharp knife, the same chiffonade will retain its vibrant green color for hours or even days.
-The single-edged blade is a unique feature of traditional Japanese knives, which is directly linked to Japanese cuisine and history.
-Traditional Japanese cuisine aims to preserve and accentuate the true flavors of fresh and seasonal ingredients, making a sharp knife is essential to this process.
+A dull blade will damage the cell walls of ingredients, altering their texture and flavor.
+For example, if one tries to chiffonade basil with a dull knife, it will turn black almost instantly.
+A sharp blade slices through ingredients effortlessly, and the same basil will retain its vibrant green color for hours or even days.
+The single-edged blade is a unique feature of traditional Japanese knives and is directly linked to Japanese cuisine and history.
+Traditional Japanese cuisine aims to preserve and accentuate the true flavors of fresh and seasonal ingredients, making a sharp knife essential to the process.

 Styles And Users Of Traditional Japanese Knives